INCF/nineml-spec/source/examples.rst

    to come out of the *RefractoryRegime* and move back to the *RegularRegime*

-The corresponding Regime Graph is shown in Figure 5.
+The corresponding :ref:`Regime` Graph is shown in Figure 5.

 .. figure:: figures/demo2_Coba1_trnasition.pdf
    :alt: RegimeGraph for the XML model in this section